cockroachdb/docs/src/current/molt/molt-fetch.md

 ### Secure connections

 - Use secure connections to the source and [target CockroachDB database]({% link {{site.current_cloud_version}}/connection-parameters.md %}#additional-connection-parameters) whenever possible.
+- When performing [failback](#fail-back-to-source-database), use a secure changefeed connection by [overriding the default configuration](#changefeed-override-settings).
 - By default, insecure connections (i.e., `sslmode=disable` on PostgreSQL; `sslmode` not set on MySQL) are disallowed.
 When using an insecure connection, `molt fetch` returns an error.
 To override this check, you can enable the `--allow-tls-mode-disable` flag.
-Do this **only** for testing, or if a secure SSL/TLS connection to the source or target database is not possible.
+Do this **only** when testing, or if a secure SSL/TLS connection to the source or target database is not possible.

 ### Connection strings